Training Image Derivatives: Increased Accuracy and Universal Robustness: First Order

+In linear approximation, the data manifold near each cube is represented by a hyperplane spanned by 6 independent tangent vectors.
+Those vectors can be obtained from the image derivatives with respect to cube's degrees of freedom.
+Cube's parametrization (\ref{eq:cube gen}) by $\vec{r}$, $\phi$ and $\vec{d}$ yields

+where $i=1,2$ and $j=1,2,3$.
+However, if $\phi=0$, both derivatives with respect to $r_{i}$ are zero, and a 6D basis cannot be formed.
+This issue, common to any set of global and continuous parameters determining the orientation of a rigid body, arises from the intrinsic properties of the rotational group \cite{hemingway_perspectives_2018}.
+To address this, a local parametrization will be used.
+Consider a cube $C$ and three rotations $R_X$, $R_Y$ and $R_Z$ at angles $\nu_1$, $\nu_2$ and $\nu_3$ about the basis $X$, $Y$ and $Z$-axes, respectively, all passing through the center of the cube.
+Their composition\footnote{note that $R_{X}R_{Y}\ne R_{Y}R_{X}$, etc} $R_{Z\!}\left(\nu_{3}\right)R_{Y\!}\left(\nu_{2}\right)R_{X\!}\left(\nu_{1}\right)$ has a fixed point at $\nu_{1}=\nu_{2}=\nu_{3}=0$, and is continuously differentiable in the neighbourhood of this point.
+Combined with three translations along the same axes by $\nu_4$, $\nu_5$ and $\nu_6$ respectively, this yields a locally smooth transformation with 6 independent parameters.
+For a vertex $(x,y,z)$, it is expressed as

+where $\vec{d}$ is the center of mass of the cube.
+This transformation applied to each vertex of the cube is denoted as

+The differential operators $\partial \hat{T}/\partial \nu_j$ are linearly independent at $\nu_j=0$.
+They represent 6 infinitesimal motions: three rotations and three translations.
+The image derivatives are defined as

+where $\varepsilon\delta_{ji}$ denotes a vector with index $j$ where $\varepsilon$ is its $i$-th component and all other components are zero.
 Examples are shown in Fig. $\text{\ref{fig:Image-d1}}$.
-By adding them to the original image, the cube can be moved within $\pm0.04$ range in $x$ and $y$ directions, within $\pm0.3$ in $z$ direction, and rotated up to 10 degrees about any axis.
-For larger transformations the linear approximation produces visible artifacts.
-In the neighborhood of any cube $\mathcal{C}$ we now have the first-order expansions
+By adding these images to the original one, the cube can be moved within $\pm 10\%$ of its length in the $x$ and $y$ directions, within $\pm 75\%$ in $z$ direction, and rotated by up to 10 degrees about any axis.
+Details on the calculation of image derivatives are provided in Appendix~\ref{Derivatives-of-images}.